urre/jekyllbase-aws/readme.md

 ## Build

-### Build for production for use on AWS or separate hosting/VPS.
+### Build for production for use on AWS or host it your self on a VPS.
+I rekommend [digitalocean.com](http://digitalocean.com)

 	gulp prod